JaredScar/bw-GRIT-Wheel/README.md

   Workspace domain) is turned away and no account is created for it.
 Once you're through, you get a 30-day session, so you won't need to sign in again on the same device for a while.
-- **Anyone signed in** can submit a nomination for someone else by name (no email required for the nominee — just enough to identify who's being recognized).
+- **Anyone signed in** can submit a nomination for someone else by picking them from a searchable **nominee directory** — there's no free-text name or email field on the form, so there's nothing to typo or mismatch.
 The nominator can choose to submit anonymously — their name is hidden from the public view (their verified identity is still recorded internally), but the nominee is always shown.
 A nomination can call out more than one GRIT value at once.
+- **The nominee directory** (see [Importing the nominee directory](#importing-the-nominee-directory)) is imported by an admin from a CSV export of the company's Slack workspace member list.
+It's the only source of who can be nominated — if someone's missing (e.g. a brand-new hire), an admin re-imports an updated CSV to add them.
 - **Every nomination is public immediately** — a feed shows every nomination ever submitted (filterable by GRIT category or by round, and searchable by nominee, nominator, or reason text), regardless of who wins.